apache/airflow/docs/stable-rest-api/migration.rst

 .. http:post:: /api/v1/pools

-Delete a pool
+Delete a Pool
 ^^^^^^^^^^^^^
-The endpoint for deleting a pool have changed from
+The endpoint for deleting a pool has changed from

 .. http:delete:: /api/experimental/pools/<string:name>